secinthenet/crypto-guide/README.md

 -   [Bitcoin Multisig Hardware Wallet Comparison](https://bitcoin-hardware-wallet.github.io/):
     notably, the Trezor One is missing.
--   [HWI](https://github.com/bitcoin-core/HWI): python library and CLI for interacting with hardware wallets, compatible with multiple models.
+-   [HWI](https://github.com/bitcoin-core/HWI): python library and CLI for interacting with hardware wallets in a unified way, compatible with multiple models.
+-   [Junction](https://github.com/justinmoon/junction): GUI for using hardware
+    wallets with Bitcoin Core.
+Uses HWI to interface with hardware wallets.
+As of 2019-10-30, seems to be testnest only, and undergoing heavy development.

 ### Cold storage methods